Rural Lowland Drainage & Irrigation

 Fraser River Bank Erosion

-The latest Beharrell Road Erosion Arc appeared on Metro Vancouver Parks lands (east of Beharrell Road) after the 2013 freshet and is only 30 m away from the Matsqui Dyke.
-This is the highest priority site of the five arcs because of its proximity to the dyke.
-If left unrepaired it poses a significant threat to public safety as it could undermine the dyke protecting nearly 5,000 hectares of diverse agricultural land in the Matsqui Prairie, historic Clayburn and Matsqui Village, Matsqui First Nations and major regional infrastructure such as Highway 11, railways, National Defense Communication centre, BC Hydro towers, gas mains, water transmission main and the JAMES Wastewater Treatment Plant.
+Beharrell Road Erosion Arc (E) appeared on Metro Vancouver Parks lands (east of Beharrell Road) after the 2013 freshet and was only 30 m away from the Matsqui Dyke.
+If left unrepaired it posed a significant threat to public safety as it could undermine the dyke, flood Matsqui Prairie and result in potential loss of life and catastrophic economic impact.
+The Matsqui Dyke protects nearly 5,000 hectares of diverse agricultural land in the Matsqui Prairie, historic Clayburn and Matsqui Village, Matsqui First Nations and major regional infrastructure such as Highway 11, railways, National Defense Communication centre, BC Hydro towers, gas mains, water transmission main and the JAMES Wastewater Treatment Plant.

 Design work for the Beharrell Road Erosion Arc was initiated in December 2013, with tendering and award in January 2014.
 Construction started in February 2014 and repair work substantially completed on March 31, 2014.
-Cost to repair the Beharrell Road Erosion Arc is $2.8M.
-The City received approval from Emergency Management BC to transfer $1.2M funding originally allocated for the Ridgedale Riverbank Protection Project under the Flood Protection Program in January 2014.
-The City requested additional funding from the Ministry of Justice (through Emergency Management BC) to fund the Beharrell Road Erosion Arc Repair and to protect the Ridgedale Riverbank.
+Cost to repair the Beharrell Road Erosion Arc is $2.8M, of which $1.45M was funded by the Province and the remainder by the City of Abbotsford.